 Always check if the chosen method or detergent is suitable for the fibre of your carpet.

 Have you tried any of those methods?
 Do you have any tips on removing coffee stains?
 Share them with us in the comments below!

-No matter of the cleaning method, remember to always do a small spot test on hidden part of your carpet.
-Depending on the size, nature, and age of the stain, some of them might be impossible to remove.
+Regardless of the cleaning method, remember to always do a small spot test on a hidden part of your carpet.
+Depending on the stain’s size, nature, and age, some of them might be impossible to remove.
 We cannot take responsibility if any of the above-mentioned methods do not work on your carpets.
 Read our disclaimer here.